-Prior to joining NTU, he worked as a Postdoctoral Research Fellow in Multimedia Laboratory (MMLab), CUHK, from 2018 to 2020.
+Dr. Bo Dai is a scientist with Shanghai AI Laboratory, leading a research group on Content Generation and Digitization.
+Prior to joining Shanghai AI Lab, he worked as a Research Assistant Professor with S-Lab, Nanyang Technological University, Singapore.
+He was a Postdoctoral Research Fellow in Multimedia Laboratory (MMLab), CUHK.
 He received his Ph.D.
 (2014-2018) from Multimedia Laboratory (MMLab) at CUHK, advised by Prof.Dahua Lin.
 He obtained his B.Eng.
 (2010-2014) from ACM class of SJTU.

 I'm looking for researchers/interns/post-docs.
 Drop me an email if you are interested.

 In DynamicD, we argue that the training-time synthesis distribution of GANs keeps varying, and thus effects the bi-classification task for the discriminator, which further leads to various notorious issues in training GANs.
 We thus propose an on-the-fly adjustment on the discriminator's capacity that can better accommodate such a time-varying task.
 The proposed training strategy, termed as DynamicD, is general and effective across different synthesis tasks and dataset scales, without incurring any additional computation cost or training objectives.